tomlarkworthy/animaxe/README.md

      - withinClip, withinTx, (done) withinPath
      - createLinearGradient, createPattern(), createRadialGradient(), addColorStop(), isPointInPath(), measureText(), drawImage()
      - save() restore()
-- consider hiding time from Animation?
-It should only be used in params
-- simplifying closure situation?
-Maybe handle params internally through DI?
 - the way the tick is passed on in Animator is ugly
 - All the complex methods are implemented badly, then, emit, parallel.
-Maybe state machines? (if else is quite good)
+Maybe state machines?

 API documentation
 -------------------